DreniGjini/friendsApp/README.md

 ### Frontend Setup

 1. Navigate to the frontend root folder.
+2. Create an env file and add the following: `REACT_APP_BASE_URL=http://localhost:8080/`  or any other port you decide to run the api-gateway on.
-2. 2.
-Start the server with:
+3. Start the server with:

 ## Support